mishtynegi/Interactive-tool-for-GAN-Inpainting/README.md

 # Interactive tool for GAN Inpainting
 An interactive tool with an implementation of the Generative Image Inpainting algorithm found [here](https://github.com/JiahuiYu/generative_inpainting).
-All credits for the algorithm go the author of the same.
-This is just an interactive website for demonstration of inpainting results using models trained on various image data sets.
-Thid demo be used for academic purposes only.
+This an interactive website for demonstration of inpainting results using models trained on various image data sets.
+This demo be used for academic purposes only.

 ## Prerequisites:
 - Bash Shell